Tip!: Setting up and using a DVR is a premium feature and requires an active Plex Pass subscription.

 Supported DVR Devices

-Plex currently supports HDHomeRun (HDHR) devices by Silicon Dust.
-Different models have different capabilities and are appropriate in different locations.
+Plex currently supports all HDHomeRun (HDHR) devices by Silicon Dust.
+(Older HDHR models require Plex Media Server 1.5.0 or newer.)

 You will need to connect your DVR to an antenna to be able to pick up the free digital Over the Air broadcasts.